Yousef-ashraf147/Online-Learning-System/README.md

 # Motivation

-what motivated us to put much work in this course, is how useful it is .Because, we got to enhance our skills with the MERN stack and the usage of Github
+what motivated me to put much work in this course, is how useful it is .Because, I got to enhance my skills with the MERN stack and the usage of Github

 # Build status